romrawinjp/romrawinjp.github.io/content/artworks.md

 ## Inktober 2023 (but Blender)

 It's ink! but in blender.
+This is the first time I use grease pencil 😄.
+Here are the top three pieces I like so far.

 <div class="row">
   <div class="column">